-The study used a cross sectional analytical research design to analyze safety and health risks management in selected KTDAF actories in Bomet County that also allowed collection of data at the control of the contranalyticalcross-sectional one point in time.Itwas interactive study an that involved photography, interviewing and observation for data collection.
-Focus Group Discussio nguide,intervieweradministeredquestionnaires,noisemeterandparticulatecounterwasusedfordat acollection.
-Data was summarized using descriptive statistics such as mean, frequencies andpercentages.
-The inferential statistics; chi square and binary logistic regression model wasused to test association between variables.
-Qualitative data was grouped according to emerging th emes.Data was presented using charts and tables.
+The study used a cross sectional analytical research design to analyze safety and health risks management in selected KTDA Factories in Bomet County that also allowed collection of data at one point in time.
+It was an interactive analytical cross-sectional study that involved photography, interviewing and observation for data collection.